nddipiazza/tika-pipes/README.md

 When packaged, they will be built to a `.zip` file format.

-# How to add a new feature
+# How to add a new fetcher

 Copy one of the existing folders in tika-pipes-fetchers to `tika-pipes-fetchers/tika-fetcher-YOURFETCHER` that most closely matches your new Fetcher.